Hong Kong protesters plan weekend rally after violent clashes | Malay Mail

-HONG KONG, June 13 — Hong Kong protest leaders announced plans for another mass rally on Sunday, escalating their campaign against a China extradition bill a day after police cleared them from the streets using volleys of tear gas and rubber bullets.
+HONG KONG June 14 — Hong Kong protest leaders announced plans for another mass rally Sunday, escalating their campaign against a China extradition bill a day after police cleared them from the streets using volleys of tear gas and rubber bullets.

-The move sets up a fresh confrontation with the city’s government which has refused to withdraw the proposed law and has the staunch backing of Beijing, which described the protests as “riots”.
+The move sets up a fresh confrontation with the city's leaders who have refused to withdraw the proposed law and have the staunch backing of Beijing, which described the protests as “riots.”

-The international finance hub was rocked by the worst political violence since its 1997 handover to China yesterday as tens of thousands of protesters who had swarmed the city’s parliament were dispersed in chaotic scenes.
+The international finance hub was rocked by the worst political violence since its 1997 handover to China on Wednesday as tens of thousands of protesters who had surrounded the city's parliament were dispersed in chaotic scenes.

-The government attempted to lower the temperature by indefinitely postponing a parliamentary debate on the bill which had been scheduled for yesterday and triggered the scenes at parliament.
+The government has indefinitely postponed a parliamentary debate on the bill which had been scheduled for Wednesday and was the trigger for Wednesday's violence.

-But demonstrators have vowed no let up in their campaign, calling for a rally on Sunday and a city-wide strike on Monday.
+But demonstrators have vowed no let up in their campaign until the law is abandoned entirely, calling for a rally on Sunday and a city-wide strike on Monday.

 “(We) will fight until the end with Hong Kong people,” said Jimmy Sham from the Civil Human Rights Front, the main protest group, adding that they had applied for permission to hold the weekend rally.